The History of the Princess: A Quintessentially South African Story...

 believed to be Mr Perks, opened a riding school at the vlei, with stables and a wooden and iron house, which can still be seen,” Cochrane says.

-On the other side of the vlei lived two coloured families, the Jacobs and Adriaanse families .
+On the other side of the vlei lived the Jacobs and Adriaanse families .
 After World War II, the father of the Jacobs family was given the land on the Eastern side to open a fruit and vegetable stall as compensation after losing an eye in the war.
 The Jacob’s farm stall flourished for several decades and became a well known and much loved landmark, and was taken over by Mr Jacob's son.
 In the fifties the council took the land back from Mr Jacobs, but allowed him to continue running the stall until the seventies, when the land was taken to enable the widening of Princess George Drive.

 For the families traumatised by forced removal, Princess Vlei provided a welcome respite from the desolate wasteland in which they found themselves.
 It was a place where they could escape the growing gangsterism and crime, reunite as families, and experience some of the tranquility of nature.